-El Tokyo Olympic Classification Test 2019 will be held between the 15 and the August 18 in the circuit of the Odaiba Park, an environment specially built for triathlon events, which will receive triathletes and paratriathletes in the Olympics and Tokyo 2020 Paralympics.
+El Tokyo Olympic Classification Test 2019 will be held between the 15 and the August 18 in the circuit of the Odaiba Park, a specially built environment for triathlon events, which will receive triathletes and paratriathletes at the Olympic and Paralympic Games in Tokyo 2020.

 For this reason, it has been decided to implement some new measures to mitigate the effects of intense heat and the summer humidity of the Japanese capital that athletes will suffer during the competition.

 After consulting its Medical Committees, Coaches Committee and Organizing Committee of the Tokyo Olympic Games (TOGOC), the ITU has prepared a series of significant changes in the races to ensure the health and safety of athletes.

 Measures taken to counteract extreme heat in Tokyo